The notice says :

 Here’s the process:

 Into a wood or, better, epoxy board (shown in blue), drill two holes 0.5 mm diam., 2 mm deep, distant of 17.6 mm.
-Prepare a first “pair of brakes”, enlarge the shoe holes a little if necessary with a drill.
+Prepare a first “pair of brakes”, enlarge the brake block holes a little if necessary with a drill.
 Prepare two 0.5 mm diam., 22 mm long nickel silver bars, plant them into the board holes.
 Tin the parts.
-Put successively on the bars: the brake blocks (half-etched side underneath — pay attention to the position of the etching representing the shoe articulation axle: I made one mistake); then the “pair of brakes”.
+Put successively on the bars: the brake blocks (half-etched side underneath — pay attention to the position of the etching representing the brake block articulation axle: I made one mistake); then the “pair of brakes”.
 Hold the parts down and solder them.
-If a shoe has turned, it’s easy enough to correct by melting the solder again.
+If a brake block has turned, it’s easy enough to correct by melting the solder again.

 Get the obtained assembly out of the board, turn it over, put the second pair of brakes then the blocks (shown in red), etched face towards the base again.
 Replant the bars into the board.